Day Trading Cryptocurrency: The Best Strategies for Success

 When it comes to security, cryptocurrency exchanges as a whole have a mixed track record.
 There have been numerous accounts of exchanges being compromised, and traders’ cryptocurrency being stolen as a result.
 However, in recent years security of most exchanges has improved considerably and hacks have become increasingly rare.
 But security is still one of the biggest considerations when choosing where to day trade cryptocurrencies.
 An exchange is only as good as the security it provides its traders, and traders should only opt for exchanges which can ensure the security of all funds on its platform.
 Most of the best-known exchanges, especially those operating in well-regulated jurisdictions, have had extremely good track records.

-Market data and analytics
+Market data and analytics - Day trading crypto

 An exchange order book displays a real-time list of outstanding order requests from traders to either buy or sell a cryptocurrency.
 An order book is organized by price, but also displays the order quantity as well.
 The difference between the highest buy order and the lowest sell order is known as the spread.
 Spreads on cryptocurrency exchanges are often wider than exchanges of other assets, due to its unregulated nature and more extreme price fluctuations, as well as relatively high fees.

 Because exchanges are not linked to one another, there can be price discrepancies of the same asset across exchanges.
 This causes a cryptocurrency to sell for a premium or discounted price at one exchange compared to another.
 These discrepancies can be much larger on cryptocurrencies than they are on exchanges of other assets.
+Being able to take advantage of these discrepancies is an excellent way to profit when day trading crypto.

 Fees and tiers